 The predominant deformations produced by external forces are the elastic eigenmodes of the mirror with the lowest eigenfrequencies.
 The deflections in these eigenmodes are proportional to the corresponding components in the pressure field, with scaling factors which are inversely proportional to the square of the eigenfrequencies of these modes.
 The wavefront aberrations generated by the wind pressure fluctuations can then be computed as the sum of the lowest eigenmodes generated by the corresponding pressure fields and the reaction forces on the fixed points.
 The computation method is rather complex and is described in [Noethe 91].
 The computation for the VLT mirror was performed by L. Noethe of ESO and is reported in [Noethe 92].
 Hereby we will only present some main results and draw their general consequences.

 The following table shows the dependence of the rms of the wavefront aberration in the main optical modes on the zenith angle of the dummy for .
-The data are from the measurements 1 to 7 in the NTT (§ gif of appendix gif) and are normalized to an external wind speed of 10 m/s:
+The data are from the measurements 1 to 7 in the NTT (§ of appendix ) and are normalized to an external wind speed of 10 m/s:

 The bulk of the wavefront aberration is contained in the astigmatic mode which is very similar to the first eigenmode of the mirror, which has symmetry two.

-Fig. gif shows for all measurements the correlations between the average of the rms values of the pressure variations and the rms of the computed total wavefront aberration.
+Fig. shows for all measurements the correlations between the average of the rms values of the pressure variations and the rms of the computed total wavefront aberration.
 The figures suggest a linear relationship between the two parameters, independently of mirror azimuth and zenith, with a factor 150 in the NTT building and slightly lower in the inflatable dome.
 Recalling also that the modal pressure coefficients were similar in the NTT and in open air, it appears that the normalized modal pressure patterns on a mirror are more determined by the disk shape itself than by the particular flow field inside the enclosure.

 Therefore it is possible, at least for the purpose of engineering parametric studies to express the total wavefront aberration simply from pressure measurements with few sensors on the mirror.

-Figure: Rms of the total wavefront error versus the average rms of pressure fluctuations.
-The line represents the relationship .
+Rms of the total wavefront error versus the average rms

 The relationship applies of course only to the VLT mirror but can be scaled to other mirror dimensions.
 Recalling that the displacement of a loaded plate is proportional to , for a mirror of arbitrary stiffness, diameter and thickness, supported on three equidistant virtual points, one obtains:

-Recalling that the wavefront aberration caused by the pressure fluctuation consists predominantly of astigmatism, we have computed by means of the SuperIMAQgif program the rms slope error of the optical aberration as a function of the wavefront error obtaining:
+Recalling that the wavefront aberration caused by the pressure fluctuation consists predominantly of astigmatism, we have computed by means of the SuperIMAQ program the rms slope error of the optical aberration as a function of the wavefront error obtaining:

 Another aspect of general interest is the reduction of rms

-surface error when the mirror is shielded from the direct wind approach, as in the inflatable dome (see fig. gif).
+surface error when the mirror is shielded from the direct wind approach, as in the inflatable dome (see fig. ).
 The degree of this protection can be further increased by raising the inflatable segments.
-Fig. gif shows the influence of the elevation of the northern (windward) segment of the dome on the wavefront aberrations.
+Fig. shows the influence of the elevation of the northern (windward) segment of the dome on the wavefront aberrations.